 Financial intermediaries on the Swiss financial markets are regulated by FINMA.
 They require a licence to operate and are subject to supervision.
-FINMA is also charged with recovery and resolution in the form of a restructuring or liquidation (solvent compulsory liquidation or bankruptcy in case of over-indebtedness) if circumstances require it.
+FINMA is also charged with recovery and resolution in the form of a restructuring or liquidation (solvent compulsory liquidation or bankruptcy) if circumstances require it.
 If an institution gets into difficulties, FINMA helps it to ensure its stability on a sustainable basis via a recovery.
 If there is a risk of insolvency, FINMA can order protective measures or a restructuring.
 If a financial intermediary fails or does not have the proper licence, FINMA is responsible for ensuring an orderly market exit via insolvency or compulsory liquidation.

 If the conditions for an institution’s bankruptcy are not met, it can give up its licence voluntarily at any time and liquidate itself under FINMA’s oversight.
 If a solvent institution does not meet the licensing requirements or if it is operating without the requisite licence, FINMA withdraws its licence as part of its resolution activities and orders its compulsory liquidation.
 This is carried out by a liquidator appointed by FINMA in most cases.

 FINMA is also the bankruptcy agency for most financial intermediaries.
 If the intermediary is over-indebted or illiquid, FINMA is required to place it into bankruptcy.
 However, FINMA will first evaluate whether a restructuring is possible and feasible.
 The aim is not necessarily for an institution to continue in its existing form.
 The restructuring plan may involve a change in the institution’s business model or organisational and ownership structure.
 After a successful restructuring, the institution can be returned to regular supervision and continue to operate on the financial markets.
 If the restructuring is unsuccessful, FINMA is responsible for winding down the firm.